Azerbaijan Grand Prix

 Who are the winners of Azerbaijan Grand Prix?

 Inaugurated only in 2017, this is the youngest Grand Prix to be a part of the European Formula One calendar.
-There were only three races that were held in this circuit and the winners are: Daniel Ricciardo, Australia (2017); Lewis Hamilton, UK (2018); and Valtteri Bottas, Finland (2019).
+There were only three races that were held in this circuit and the winners are: Daniel Ricciardo (2017); Lewis Hamilton (2018); Valtteri Bottas, Finland (2019), Sergio Perez (2021) and Max Verstappen (2022).

 What are the Azerbaijan Grand Prix Highlights/Memorable moments?